hail

 The sheer force of the hailstorm left a trail of destruction in its wake.
 Vehicles were stranded on the roads, with some trapped in the thick layer of hail that blanketed the streets.
 Businesses and homes were damaged, with broken windows and debris scattered across the affected areas.

-Meteorologists have attributed the intensity of the storm to a combination of factors, including the city's unique geographic location and the ongoing effects of climate change.
+Meteorologists have attributed the intensity of the to a combination of factors, including the city's unique geographic location and the ongoing effects of climate change.
 Mexico City's position in a high-altitude basin, surrounded by mountains, can exacerbate the formation and intensity of , leading to the development of large hailstones.

 Furthermore, the increasing frequency and severity of events, such as this hailstorm, are a direct consequence of the global climate crisis.
 As temperatures rise and weather patterns become more erratic, the risk of these types of catastrophic events occurring in urban centers like Mexico City is likely to increase.